-Most states require that you purchase a yearly permit for owning one, in the way you would buy a hunting license.
-However, in other states, it is entirely illegal.
+Most states require that you purchase a yearly permit in the way you would buy a hunting license.
+However, in other states, it is illegal.

 There are also federal laws related to wildlife that must be adhered to.
 No federal law says what kind of snake you can own, but how you catch, breed or sell them is regulated.

 Venomous Snake Laws by State